Living As God’s People

 Indeed, all who desire to live godly in Christ Jesus will be persecuted (2 Timothy 3:12).

-Peter also forewarns and encourages us with these words:
+Peter also forewarned and encourages us with these words:

 Beloved, do not be surprised at the fiery ordeal among you, which comes upon you for your testing, as though some strange thing were happening to you but to the degree that you share the sufferings of Christ, keep on rejoicing, so that also at the revelation of His glory you may rejoice with exultation.
 If you are reviled for the name of Christ, you are blessed, because the Spirit of glory and of God rests on you (1 Peter 4:12-14).

 Are we prepared to bear the world’s ridicule and hate, the loss in this world of all we hold dear for the sake of Christ and the glory to come?
-We should know that across this world persecution, suffering and loss are being endured by our brothers and sisters in Christ on a daily basis.
+Across this world persecution, suffering and loss are being endured by our brothers and sisters in Christ on a daily basis.
+They just don’t know about persecution: they are living in it.

-It is not just enduring suffering but how we respond to suffering that is important:
+It is not just enduring suffering but how we respond to suffering that is crucial:

 For what credit is there if, when you sin and are harshly treated, you endure it with patience?
 But if when you do what is right and suffer for it you patiently endure it, this finds favour with God.
 For you have been called for this purpose, since Christ also suffered for you, leaving you an example for you to follow in His steps, who committed no sin, nor was any deceit found in his mouth; and while being reviled, He did not revile in return; while suffering, He uttered no threats, but kept entrusting Himself to Him who judges righteously (1 Peter 2:20-23).

-Therefore, like Jesus, we need to patiently endure suffering and persecution without retaliation leaving judgement to God.
+Therefore, like Jesus, patiently endure suffering and persecution without retaliation and leave judgement to God.

 We cannot do these things in our own strength

 When Jesus taught these words it must have produced despair in the hearts of His hearers.
+How can I live up to this standard?
 Many have endeavoured to live as Jesus taught us in the Sermon on the Mount, only to fail miserably.
 In our own strength it is impossible to consistently live these eight qualities, but the good news is: in Christ we can.
 As Paul says:

 I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me (Galatians 2:20).